cyrillebertelle/cyrillebertelleWP/_research/phdsupervision.md

 **Current situation of the doctor**: Assistant Professor King Khalid University, Saudi Arabia.

 * **Fahem Kebair**, "Multi-agent modelling of command posts coordinating strategic strategic decision making.
 Application to the RoboCupRescue simulation system", defended on 28/09/2009, co-supervision: Dr. Frédéric Serin (LITIS, Le Havre)
-**Funding**: Regional Doctoral Research Grant + ATER (Temporary Teaching and Research Grant Holder) **Current situation of the doctor**: Associate Professor at the Higher Institute of Informatics of Tunis, Tunisia.
+**Funding**: Regional Doctoral Research Grant + ATER (Temporary Teaching and Research Grant Holder).
+**Current situation of the doctor**: Associate Professor at the Higher Institute of Informatics of Tunis, Tunisia.

 * **Rawan Ghnemat**, "Complex systems modeling for geographic information systems", defended on 22/06/2009, co-directed with Pr.
 Gérard H.E.
 Duchamp (LIPN, Paris 13),
 **Funding**: Research Grant from French Government proposed by the French Embassy in Jordan.
 **Current position of the doctor**: Associate Professor and Chairman of the Computer Science Department at PSUT University, Amman, Jordan.

 * **Luaï Jaff**, "Dynamic Data Structures for Complex Systems", defended on 30/03/2007, co-directed with Pr.
 Gérard H.E.
 Duchamp (LIPN, Paris 13),